ingesolvoll/ingesolvoll.github.io/_posts/2016-03-23-clojure-railways.markdown

 {% highlight clojure %}
 (defn load-customer [username]
   (go
-    (let [customer (<! (http/get (str "mysite/customer/byusername/" username)))
+    (let [customer (:body (<! (http/get (str "mysite/customer/byusername/" username))))
-          orders (<! (http/get (str "mysite/customer/" (:id customer) "/orders")))]
+          orders (:body (<! (http/get (str "mysite/customer/" (:id customer) "/orders"))))]
       (populate-customer-dashboard customer orders))))
 {% endhighlight %}

 Using core.async's `go`-blocks, we can write our HTTP-requests as a regular procedural code without callbacks, and have all responses available as variables in a flattened scope.
-Using <! inside a go-block, the library will "park" your program and continue with the next line after a value becomes available.
+Using `<!` inside a `go`-block, the library will "park" your program and continue with the next line after a value becomes available.
 Kind of like a breakpoint in your debugger.
+The `go`-block itself returns a channel, which will eventually contain the customer dashboard HTML.

 This code still has major issues though.

 First of all, a go block returns a channel, so the caller of this function needs to take from that channel to get our customer dashboard.
-This is ok to some extent, but it's a bit clunky to use channels and go-blocks all over the place.
+This is ok to some extent, but it's a bit clunky to use channels all over the place.
 Ideally we would like to have our core logic as pure functions, and use channels to transparently connect them.

 Also, the code has the same problem with error handling.
 Currently there isn't any, and it would be implemented in much the same way as the JavaScript version, with boring and noisy if-checks after receiving responses.
 And if an error actually occurs, propagating it through your functions will hurt your nice APIs.